How to Export DataFrame to CSV in Julia

 CSV.write("C:\\Users\\Ron\\Desktop\\Test\\export_df.csv", df)

-Run the code (adjusted to your path), and the new CSV file will be created at your specified location.
+Run the code (adjusted to your path), and a new CSV file will be created at your specified location.

 Once you open the CSV file, you’ll see the exported dataset: